yeoenggu/test_order/README.md

         - if you select the option, it will switch to the new one.
       - how do I test the edge cases ?
         - manually trace or recreate it
+        - manually grep the generated js.  add console log lines to it.
+          - test on the 3 websites
+          - test more ...

 ==========>
   - test new customer vs old customer.
     - new customer will see it
+      - eg@showcrowd.co
     - old customer will not.
+      yeoenggu@gmail.com

 - omniauth
   - routing to failure ...